hairyf/overlastic/docs/en/core/functions/constructor.md

   // Add events that cause the pop-up layer to end element.querySelector('button.confirm').onclick = function () {
-    props.promiser.resolve('ok')
+    props.deferred.resolve('ok')
   }

   // Add events that cause the pop-up layer to pop up element.querySelector('button.close').onclick = function () {
-    props.promiser.reject('close')
+    props.deferred.reject('close')
   }

-  // When the promiser is triggered by the outside or the component, the component should be destroyed. props.promiser.finally(() => props.vanish())
+  // When the deferred is triggered by the outside or the component, the component should be destroyed. props.deferred.finally(() => props.vanish())

   return element
 }